timothyarmes/tag-list/README.md

 In constrast to alternative JQuery implementations, this packages uses Meteor's reactivity to keep the list updated, and the current list is stored inside a session variable so that it will survive hot code pushes while the user is filling out the form.

-Compatibility with Twitter's Typeahead is provided via the sergeyt/meteor-typeahead package.
+Compatibility with Twitter's Typeahead is provided.

 ## Installation